nasa-jpl/open-source-rover/mechanical/mechanical_integration/README.md

-#Mechanical Integration Assembly Instructions
+# Mechanical Integration Assembly Instructions

+At this point we have every major sub assembly created and they just need to be attached together to create the rover!
+In the steps in this document, we will attach all the corner motors and wheels, the rocker-bogie, the differential pivot, and the head.

 ![](../../images/mechanical_integration/final_title.png)

 #  1. Mechanical/Structural Assembly

-At this point we have every major sub assembly created and they just need to be attached together to create the rover!
-In the steps in this document, we will attach all the corner motors and wheels, the rocker-bogie, the Integdifferential pivot, and the head.
+The first step is to attach the wheels and corner-steering assemblies to the rocker-bogie arms.
+The completed rocker-bogie arms are then mounted to the body and connected to the differential pivot.
+The final step is to mount the head.

 <table>
 <tr>